How the Roy Moore Allegations Were Covered on the Right

-After the Washington Post reported on Thursday that Roy Moore, the Republican candidate in December’s special U.S. Senate election, molested a 14-year-old girl and dated three other underage girls, Vice President Mike Pence and a number of Republican senators called for him to drop out of the race … if they allegations are true.
+After the Washington Post reported on Thursday that Roy Moore, the Republican candidate in December’s special U.S. Senate election, molested a 14-year-old girl and dated three other underage girls, Vice-President Mike Pence and a number of Republican senators called for him to drop out of the race … if the allegations are true.
 They did not elaborate on what the women were supposed to do to prove that these events, which occurred decades ago, really took place.
 Apparently Senator John McCain considered corroborating statements from their friends and family sufficient, as he did not qualify his call for Moore to step down.

 Moore adamantly denied the claims — without addressing the specifics — telling his supporters that he is the victim of a campaign to “silence and shut up Christian conservatives like you and me.”

-Alabama State Auditor Jim Ziegler echoed Moore’s religious themes, noting that “Mary was a teenager and Joseph was an adult carpenter.
+Alabama state auditor Jim Ziegler echoed Moore’s religious themes, noting that “Mary was a teenager and Joseph was an adult carpenter.
 They became parents of Jesus.”

 Other Moore defenders avoided dragging Jesus and his famously virginal teenage mother into the discussion.
 In a speech at a fundraising dinner in New Hampshire on Thursday night, Steve Bannon, President Trump’s former chief strategist, called the accusations “politics of self-destruction.”
 He compared the report to the video of Trump bragging about sexual assault, painting both as orchestrated political attacks.